Mrtracker-new/BAR/README.md

 ---

-## 🚀 Use Cases
+## 🚀 When Should You Use BAR?

-BAR is designed for scenarios where secure, temporary file storage and sharing are critical:
+Honestly?
+Anytime you need to share or store something sensitive that shouldn't stick around forever.
+Here are some ideas:

 | Scenario | Description |
 |----------|-------------|